MatthewFro191919/Skippa-PsychEngine-FNF/assets/base_game/shared/weeks/readme.txt

-nope don't even think about looking here
+nope don't even think about looking in here